 A Wreck-It Ralph tie-in storybook set after the events of the film, titled One Sweet Race, centers on Rancis Fluggerbutter, one of the racers who bullied Vanellope in the film.
 The story reveals to us that Rancis has never been able to win a Sugar Rush race before, and Vanellope, having become friends with Rancis after the movie's events, helps him build a new kart for him to use in the next race.

-The House of Night: Professor Lankford, Lenobia and Neferet have their own prequel novellas.
+Professor Lankford, Lenobia and Neferet from The House of Night, have their own prequel novellas.
 Kalona is slated to have one as well.